kubosuke/cloud-run-static-outbound-ip/README.md

 Take time to understand:

-- `entrypoint.sh`: runs a SSH client (as SOCKS5 TCP proxy server via GCE VM) and the `flask` Python application server.
+- `entrypoint.sh`: runs a SSH client (as SOCKS5 TCP proxy server via GCE VM) and the `golang` application server.

-  This script sets `HTTPS_PROXY=socks5://localhost:5000` environment variable to the Python app to use the proxy.
-However, this `HTTPS_PROXY` environment variable works the same way on many other languages, including **Go** as well.

   By setting `HTTPS_PROXY` environment variable you don't need to update your code to use the SOCKS5 proxy.

-- `__init__.py` waits for the SSH port-forwarding server configured via `HTTPS_PROXY` to be accessible.

-- `app.py`: starts a flask app querying https://ifconfig.me/ip and sends its result back.
+- `main.go`: starts a go app querying https://ifconfig.me/ip and sends its result back.

 - `Dockerfile` invokes `entrypoint.sh` via `tini` init system.